 1/2 cup cranberries or blueberries

-Divide the stew into individual servings and place in glass containers that will store well in the freezer.
+Divide the stew into individual servings and place them in glass containers that will store well in the freezer.
 Make sure about 50% of what is in each container is chicken.
-Depending on the size of slow cooker you have and how much water you used, this can vary a bit, so just follow the 50% rule for each storage container.
-I keep about three days worth of stew in the refrigerator and label, date and freeze the rest.
+Depending on the size of the slow cooker you have and how much water you used, this can vary a bit, so just follow the 50% rule for each storage container.
+I keep about three days’ worth of stew in the refrigerator and label, date, and freeze the rest.